nocobase/docs/docs/en-US/welcome/getting-started/plugin.md

 ### 4. Update the Plugin

-- If it's a commercial plugin provided by NocoBase, please go to Business User Services Platform to download the latest version.
-- If it's a custom-made plugin, refer to the process of [Writing Your First Plugin](/development/your-fisrt-plugin), rebuild and package the new version of the plugin.

-Then upload the downloaded plugin and submit the update.
+Upload the downloaded plugin and submit the update.

 :::warning
 - Pre-installed plugins will be upgraded along with the main application without a separate "update" operation.